-ThriveED's public sector entity, the Jefferson County Economic Development Consortium (JCEDC), provides counseling services required of income-eligible home buyers and homeowners taking part in down payment assistance programs and housing rehabilitation loan programs to help restore dilapidated housing stock.
+ThriveED administers Jefferson County's housing program, Jefferson County At Home.
+The county was certified by the U.S. Department of Housing and Urban Development (HUD) as a Home Counseling Agency in 2024, bringing a host of benefits to homebuyers, homeowners and renters in the county.
+The program offers services to individuals and families seeking to achieve their dream of homeownership or improve their existing housing situation, including counseling services required of income-eligible home buyers and homeowners taking part in down payment assistance programs and housing rehabilitation loan programs to help restore dilapidated housing stock.

-Down Payment Assistance Programs: Down payment assistance programs provide forgivable loans of up to \$20,000 for households with income at or below 80% of the Area Median Income based on household size.
-As part of the program, home buyers attend no-cost education and counseling sessions presented by JCEDC.
-These sessions provide impartial support on every aspect of the homebuying process, and cover topics such as home appraisals, credit scores and budgeting.\
+Down Payment Assistance Programs: Down payment assistance programs provide forgivable loans of up to \$20,000 for households with income at or below 80 percent of the Area Median Income based on household size.
+As part of the program, home buyers attend no-cost education and counseling sessions administered by ThriveED's certified counselors.
+These sessions provide impartial support on every aspect of the homebuying process, and cover topics such as home appraisals, credit scores and budgeting.

-Pre-Purchase Rehab Program: JCEDC also provides counseling services required for HOME Consortium Pre-Purchase Rehab Program grants.
-This program is used in conjunction with the down payment assistance programs to do required repairs based on results of the code inspection.
-This is a 0% interest deferred loan of up to \$15,000, repayable upon time of sale or transfer of the property.\
+Pre-Purchase Rehab Program: This program is used in conjunction with the down payment assistance programs to do required repairs based on results of the code inspection.
+This is a zero-percent interest deferred loan, repayable upon time of sale or transfer of the property.

-Homeowner Rehabilitation Loans: With more than half of existing housing structures in Jefferson County built before 1980 and a quarter of them built before 1940, programs that allow for repairs and improvements of existing homes are important offering for ThriveED/JCEDC.
-The JCEDC is the initial point of contact for the HOME Consortium Post-Purchase Rehab Program and Southern Housing Region Homeowner Rehab Program, educating and vetting homeowners for eligibility before referring them to the program administrators.
-Designed for households with incomes at or below 80% of the Area Median Income, these are 0% interest deferred loans, repayable upon time of sale or transfer of the property and provide funding for home repairs.
+Homeowner Rehabilitation Loans: With more than half of existing housing structures in Jefferson County built before 1980 and a quarter of them built before 1940, programs that allow for repairs and improvements of existing homes can have a great impact.
+Designed for households with incomes at or below 80 percent of the Area Median Income, these are zero-percent interest deferred loans, repayable upon time of sale or transfer of the property and provide funding for home repairs.